xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-016.md

 import TextEditor from '../components/TextEditor.vue';
 </script>

-# Lesson 16 - Advanced Text Features
+# Lesson 16 - Text advanced features

 In the previous lesson, we introduced the principles of SDF-based text rendering, experimented with ESDT and MSDF to improve rendering quality, and mentioned the advanced text rendering features that CanvasKit provides compared to Canvas.